LoganBe/NeuroGeneralFunc/README.md

-General neuro functions used for analyzing and plot spike statistics
+General neuro functions used for analyzing and plotting spike statistics